auth0/docs/articles/connections/social/linkedin.md

 ![](/media/articles/connections/social/linkedin/linkedin-devportal-4.png)

-## 5. Get Your Client ID and Client Secret
+## 5. Get your Client ID and Client Secret

 On the same page, you will be able to see your **Client ID** and **Client Secret** under the **Authentication Keys** section: